-Appendix 1 Stakeholder Responsibilities 20 Appendix 2 Modern Apprenticeship Centres (MACs) 23 Appendix 3 Training Agreement and Training Plan 24
+Appendix 1 Stakeholder Responsibilities 19 Appendix 2 Modern Apprenticeship Centres (MACs) 22 Appendix 3 Training Agreement and Training Plan 24 Appendix 4 Career Skills Units for Technical and Professional Apprenticeships 27

-Modern Apprenticeships in Scotland
+Technical and Professional Apprenticeships in Scotland

-What are Modern Apprenticeships?
+What are Technical and Professional Apprenticeships?

-Modern Apprenticeships offer those aged over 16 paid employment combined with the opportunity to train for jobs at craft, technician and management level.
+Technical and Professional Apprenticeships offer those aged over 16 paid employment combined with the opportunity to train for jobs at senior supervisory and management level.